MlondoloziNani/git-basic-exercises/README.md

-My name is Mlondolozi Nani and I love coding
+My name is Mlondolozi Nani
+In coding Belong
+0b101110001